 - The principal organs of D-8 are the Summit, the Council, and the Commission.

 - The Summit, which is the supreme organ of D-8 is composed of the Heads of State/Government of member states.
 It is convened once every two years.

 - The Council is composed of the Ministers in charge of Foreign Affairs of member states.
-It is the political decision making organ of D-8, and acts as a forum for thorough and comprehensive consideration of the issues.
+It is the political decision-making organ of D-8 and acts as a forum for a thorough and comprehensive consideration of the issues.

 - The Commission is the executive organ of D-8.
 It is composed of senior officials appointed by their respective governments.
 Each Commissioner is responsible for national coordination in his/her respective country.

 - An Executive Director is appointed to ensure efficient communication, expedite the flow of information, and supervise the provision of services for the meetings.

 Areas of cooperation At the outset, ten sectors have been identified for cooperation and project development.
 They are Trade; Industry; Telecommunications and Information; Finance, Banking and Privatization; Rural Development; Science and Technology; Poverty Alleviation and Human Resources Development; Agriculture; Energy; Environment; and Health.
 On the basis of a division of labour for the coordination of D-8 activities, each sector is assigned to a member country.
 Although 50-60 projects were originally proposed at the First Summit, in order not to spread resources too thinly, the following six priority projects were selected to be launched immediately:

 - Establishment of an International Marketing and Trading Company

 - Establishment of an Industrial and Technological Data Bank Network among D-8

 - Establishment of Takaful Schemes, including joint ventures between the companies of D-8